mesinkasir/ili.nativeweb.org/content/blog/pope.md

 ---
 title: "Comment: Pope Asks Forgiveness"
-description: "Comment: Pope Asks Forgiveness - Will The Vatican Repeal The Inter Cetera?"
+description: "Will The Vatican Repeal The Inter Cetera?"
+date: 2000-03-15
 image:
 show_post_list: false
 show_info: false
 show_contact_form: false
 permalink: /pope/
+author: steven-newcomb
+tags:
+  - catholic
+  - christianity
 ---
-# Comment: Pope Asks Forgiveness -
-Will The Vatican Repeal The Inter Cetera?
+## Comment: Pope Asks Forgiveness -   Will The Vatican Repeal The Inter Cetera?

 - - -

-By Steven T. Newcomb, Director of the [Indigenous Law Insitute](index.html)
+### By Steven T. Newcomb, Director of the [Indigenous Law Insitute](/)
-and research fellow at the [Fourth World Center for the Study of Indigenous Law and Politics](http://carbon.cudenver.edu/public/fwc/fwcabout.html) at the University of Colorado at Denver
+and research fellow at the [Fourth World Center for the Study of Indigenous Law and Politics](https://web.archive.org/web/20090102205420/http://carbon.cudenver.edu/public/fwc/fwcabout.html) at the University of Colorado at Denver

 #### March 15, 2000